yanghenryliu/yanghenryliu.github.io/_pages/cv.md

 Work experience
 ======
+* Tenure-track Assistant Professor in Department of Computer Information Systems , NC A&T State University (07/2024 – )

+* Research Associate in Department of Computer Science, NC A&T State University (07/2024)

 * Lecture in Department of Computer Science, NC A&T State University (01/2023 – 05/2023)
   * Python for Data Science (COMP161), Class size: 20 (Face to Face)
   * Overall Rating of Course Evaluation: 4.45/5.00